Delicious homemade pistachio butter (pistachio paste) made with just one ingredient - pistachios!

 Can You Make Other Nut Butters With This Recipe?

-Absolutely!
-This same method can be used to make all sorts of homemade nut butter recipes, such as almond butter, peanut butter, or cashew butter.
-You could even make some hazelnut butter with a little cocoa powder mixed in to make a nut butter alternative to Nutella!
+You could even take it to the next level and make some hazelnut butter with a little cocoa powder mixed in to make a nut butter alternative to Nutella!
 Just follow the recipe the exact same but with whatever type of nuts you like.

 Equipment